 Develop thinking skills

 NLP also provides us with the tools to increase our flexibility in any area of life.
 Learning NLP will lead you to deepen your thinking processes.
-You’ll acquire increased wisdom and original thinking – instead of the repetitive thoughts that consume the majority.
+You’ll acquire increased wisdom and original thinking – instead of the repetitive thoughts that consume the majority of us.
 You’ll learn how to help develop others, so they resolve their own issues.
 Who wouldn’t want those strengths?

-To use NLP properly, you need proper training, practice and feedback to become familiar with the skills.
-You need to understand how and where to use each skill in your day to day life so that they make a difference to you at a fundamental level.
+To use NLP properly and to become familiar with the skills, you need proper training, practice and feedback.
+You need to understand how and where to use each skill in your day to day life so that they make a difference to you and others at a fundamental level.
 You dont get this from just reading about NLP, no matter how good the book is.

 Do yourself a favour